• Skip to primary navigation

 1. Power Flush the Computer

-The problem could simply be due to a software glitch or stuck program or processes preventing the USB Device from working properly.
+The problem could be due to a software glitch or stuck program/process preventing the USB Device from working properly.

 1. Shut Down the computer and unplug it from the power source.

-As mentioned above, the problem could be due to the driver software for the USB device being outdated.
+As mentioned above, the problem could be due to the driver software of the USB device not being updated to the latest available version.

 1. Right-click on the Start button and click on Device Manager.